 Amid the protests after George Floyd’s murder, a group of students found their collective voice to make change in their school and beyond.

-After George Floyd was murdered last May, students at Gwendolyn Brooks College Preparatory Academy in Chicago found themselves in the center of the protests, which consumed their neighborhoods.
+After George Floyd was murdered in May 2020, students at Gwendolyn Brooks College Preparatory Academy in Chicago found themselves in the center of the protests, which consumed their neighborhoods.
 Many local stores closed amid looting.
 Arrests and occasional violence took place practically outside students’ windows.

 For so many of the students, who are overwhelmingly Black and Latinx, schoolwork was far from top of mind.
 Nevertheless, finals and end-of-year projects loomed.